As you read, please note you can click on most images and boxes to get a slightly larger version!

 The Process, So Far

-One year ago, St. Dunstan’s began a process of discernment about a possible capital campaign to raise funds to improve our buildings and grounds.
+In late 2016, St. Dunstan’s began a process of discernment about a possible capital campaign to raise funds to improve our buildings and grounds.
 Through interviews, surveys, focus groups, and work with our architects and capital campaign consultant, we have developed a vision for our how our buildings could better meet our needs.

 The needs that led us to begin thinking about a capital campaign were matters of repair and renewal, like shabby chairs, stained carpets, a scarred floor, and weather-worn parking lot.
 The Meeting Room has challenging acoustics and inadequate storage; the sliding glass doors of the nave are difficult to open.
 Addressing these and other issues would add beauty and functionality to our building.